bnoguchi/everyauth/README.md

 attached to the helper, `everyauth`:

 - `everyauth.loggedIn`
-- `everyauth.user` - the mongoose User document associated with the session
+- `everyauth.user` - the User document associated with the session
 - `everyauth.facebook` - The is equivalent to what is stored at `req.session.auth.facebook`,
   so you can do things like ...
 - `everyauth.facebook.user` - returns the user json provided from the OAuth provider.